javierhonduco/rbperf/README.md

 $ sudo rbperf record --pid `pidof ruby` syscall enter_writev
 ```

+Some debug information will be printed, and a flamegraph called `rbperf_flame_$date` will be written to disk 🎉

 ## Stability

 `rbperf` is in active development and the CLI and APIs might change any time

+## Bugs

+If you encounter any bugs, feel free to open an issue on rbperf's [repo](https://github.com/javierhonduco/rbperf)

+## Acknowledgements

+`rbperf` wouldn't be possible without all the open source projects that we benefit from, such as Rust and all the superb crates we use in this project, Ruby and its [GDB file](https://github.com/ruby/ruby/blob/master/.gdbinit), the BPF ecosystem, and many others!

 ## License